Everyone is wondering which is better between Aimlab vs Kovaak’s.

 When I would try to find exercises on Kovaak’s for a particular skill I would want to train, I couldn’t tell from the titles which ones I was looking for.

 I would have to go into each one of the scenarios to see if it was the type of exercise I was trying to find.
-Aimlab will clearly tell you the exercise, what it improves and shows you a demonstration video of a player doing the exercise.
+Aimlab will clearly tell you the exercise, and what it improves and show you a demonstration video of a player doing the exercise.

-Although Kovaak’s has less description about their scenarios, they definitely win on variety and endless customisation.
-For every specific scenario you find yourself in a game, you can find a Kovaak’s scenario that will help.
+Although Kovaak’s has fewer descriptions about their scenarios, they definitely win on variety and endless customization.
+For every specific scenario, you find yourself in a game, you can find a Kovaak’s scenario that will help.

-The community upload their own customised maps that have different layouts and target pathing.
+The community uploads its own customized maps that have different layouts and target pathing.
 You can practice anything from being high ground above opponents to playing CS:GO’s actual Aim_botz map within Kovaak’s.

 One could argue that Kovaak’s only needs 4 or 5 game profiles because options like Overwatch will cover many other games that have similar sensitivity conversions.